-Among the more than 85 cannabinoids scientists are now aware of, the non-psychoactive compound cannabidiol (CBD) is one of the most abundant.
-Derived from the seeds, stalks, and flowers of plants like hemp, cannabidiol, most commonly known as CBD, has demonstrated in thousands of studies to possess therapeutic properties that can balance the body and treat an array of symptoms and conditions.
+Among the more than 100 cannabinoids scientists are now aware of, the non-psychoactive compound cannabidiol (CBD) is one of the most abundant.
+Derived from the seeds, stalks, and flowers of plants like hemp, cannabidiol, most commonly known as CBD, has demonstrated in thousands of studies to potentially possess therapeutic properties that can balance the body and potentially assist in the treatment of an array of symptoms and conditions.

 CBD is Non-Psychoactive